ChenLiu-1996/starter-hugo-academic/content/publication/pub_2022_num1/index.md

 ---
-title: "Adversarial Focal Loss: Asking Your Discriminator for Hard Examples"
+title: "Segmentation with Residual Attention U-Net and an Edge-Enhancement Approach Preserves Cell Shape Features"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Nanyan Zhu
 - admin
+- Zakary S Singer
+- Tal Danino
+- Andrew F Laine
-- Anonymous
+- Jia Guo

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2022-05-19T00:00:00Z"
+date: "2020-01-15T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2022-01-01T00:00:00Z"